ThoHi/ThoHi.github.io/index.md

 ---
-layout: default
+layout: home
 title: Home
 ---

 # Welcome to ThoHi's Website

-A personal website focused on technology, data science, and software development.
+This is my personal website where I share my thoughts and experiences in technology and data science.

 ## Recent Posts